camunda-community-hub/camunda-space-traders/openapi/README.md

   parameter for the request body.
 As a result, it creates an empty expression (i.e. invalid).
 - Remove the request body if it has an empty expression.

+6. Hide the properties in the "Generated (DO NOT MODIFY)" section

+- The template defines a group for some properties that should not be modified by a user.
+This includes the HTTP method, the URL, the query parameters, and the request body.
+- Change the `type` of these fields to `Hidden` to hide them from users and avoid modifications.

+7. Merge all templates into a single one

+- The generator generates one template per API endpoint.
+This is a good separation but is more complicated for users and for distributing the template.
+- Merge all generated templates into a single template and add a dropdown to choose the category of the operation first (i.e. the API endpoint).

 ## Troubleshooting

 ### The generated templates are empty